art049/odmantic/README.md

 > python3.8 -m asyncio
 > ```
 >
-> If you are using an earlier version of Python you can use <a
+> If you are using an earlier version of Python, you can use <a
 > href="https://ipython.readthedocs.io/en/stable/install/index.html"
 > target="_blank">IPython</a> which provide an Autoawait feature (starting from Python
 > 3.6).